 If you have chosen the cash option, you will receive your prize either via cheque (which is not a popular option), PayPal, or in the form of an Amazon gift card.
 PayPal payments and Amazon gift cards will be dispatched relatively quickly since they are delivered through digital channels.

 There are almost no customer support options available on the website.
 The only one that we could find is an online form that you can complete to message the owners of the site.
 Separate to this, the site directs users to their blog—which is incredibly pointless for support queries—or to their Facebook page.
 Unfortunately, their Facebook page (at the time of writing this review) was missing.

 As expected, there are no welcome bonuses or promotions available.

 In keeping with international standards, you must be over the age of 18 to enter any draws held by Prizeloot.
 In addition to this, you can only participate if you reside in the USA, the District of Columbia, Canada, or Australia.
 Even these territories have some restrictions, however, with players from Puerto Rico and Quebec not being able to participate.

 Prizeloot.com Review Conclusion

 There is not much that we can complain about when a website offers users the chance to win prizes or money without charging them anything.
 However, while Prizeloot.com is a generally good site, there are some better alternatives out there that also allow users to play for free.
 That being said, it will be up to the individual to determine whether the potential prizes of the site outweigh the irritation experienced when using it.
-However, if the irritation proves to be too much for you, many of the best online lottery sites allow you to play much better lotteries from around the world for cheap.
+If the irritation does prove to be too much for you, many of the best online lottery sites give you a chance to win the world's biggest jackpots for cheap.